Maximizing the Benefits of Forest Bathing - Science-Backed Natural Healing

 1. Put Your Phone on Airplane Mode

 Every notification pulls attention from the forest.
-Switch to airplane mode and listen to natural sounds.
-Birdsong, wind, flowing water all carry inherent relaxation effects.
+Switch to airplane mode during your forest bathing time and listen to natural sounds.
+Birdsong, wind, flowing water: research in psychoacoustics confirms that these natural sounds carry inherent relaxation effects.
+Some people walk with noise-canceling earphones playing music, but this eliminates the benefit of natural sounds.
+Being able to hear is what matters.

 2. Walk Slowly

 Forest bathing isn't hiking.
-Walk without a destination, stop, breathe deeply.
+Walk without a destination, slowly, stopping and breathing deeply.
 Touch tree bark, smell leaves.
 Experiencing the forest through all five senses is what matters.
-(Books on forest bathing can also be helpful)
+Aim for a pace of about 1-2 km per hour, less than half of a normal walk (4 km/h).
+If it feels "too slow," that's about right.
+Books on forest bathing can also be helpful

 3. Urban Alternatives Work Too